jmoak3/jmoak3.github.io/posts/slop-identify.md

 Remember, sometimes it is the [boss who is fired for secretly using AI, and naively producing "slop"](https://www.cnn.com/2023/12/11/media/sports-illustrated-ai-articles-ceo/index.html).

 ### Conclusion
 We've now meandered through school, the workplace, the metaverse, and even pondered some of the long term effects on human intelligence.
-AI will certainly impact media consumption, businesses' ability to market themselves in a more crowded environment, and businesses' internal workings.
-While there may be a deluge of "slop" in some places, others are using it to refine their minds to be sharper than ever before.
+A tool as powerful as AI can be leveraged to multiply output massively - will your output be quality, or will it be slop?

 It never hurts to ask for help to navigate these tools and how to effectively deploy them - that's what we're here for.